Administration Building

 Green Campus

-AUC was ranked in the top third worldwide in the University of Indonesia’s GreenMetric World University Ranking for two years in a row, validating its continuous efforts to improve energy efficiency and implement sustainability initiatives on campus.
+AUC tops Egypt, Africa in the 2021 UI GreenMetric World University Rankings for two years in a row, validating its continuous efforts to improve energy efficiency and implement sustainability initiatives on campus.